NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

 Dataset Configuration
 ---------------------

-In contrast to other ASR related tasks or models in NeMo, speaker diarization supported in NeMo is a modular inference pipeline.
-Datasets here denote the data you would like to perform speaker diarization on.
+In contrast to other ASR related tasks or models in NeMo, speaker diarization supported in NeMo is a modular inference pipeline and training is only required for speaker embedding extractor model.
+Therefore, the datasets provided in manifest format denote the data that you would like to perform speaker diarization on.

 An example Speaker Diarization dataset Hydra configuration could look like: